nirmash/redis-schema/README.md

 ```
 **Note:** The `lua_publish.py` uses the name of the lua file as the name of the script that we would later call with the `schema.execute_query_lua` command.

-Sometimes we need to be able to debug our Lua code inside Redis, fortunatily, Redis has a [Lua debugger](https://redis.io/topics/ldb) built into it.
+Sometimes we need to be able to debug our Lua code inside Redis, fortunately, Redis has a [Lua debugger](https://redis.io/topics/ldb) built into it.
 We can start debugging our `select_all.lua` script by using the below command:
 ```
 root@9272b3492e54:/src# redis-cli -h 172.28.1.4 -p 6379 --ldb --eval select_all.lua contacts
 Lua debugging session started, please use: